-The quality of courses and modules is evaluated in a two year rotation by the students of all study programs.
+Evaluation of Modules The quality of courses and modules is evaluated every year by the students of all study programs.
 The evaluation sheets are distributed and evaluated by the Faculty of Agricultural Sciences and the results are sent back to the lecturers in an anonymous format.
 The lecturers are asked to discuss the results with the students at the end of their courses.